thexmanxyz/simple-image-gallery/README.md

 - You can use [MVC overrides](https://github.com/thexmanxyz/simple-image-gallery-fork#frontend-styling) to change the appearance of the thumbnail grid on your site.
 - Uses the core Joomla updater.
 - Supports JPEG, PNG, GIF and WEBP as source images.
-- Uses fancyBox 3 for the lightbox/modal previews.
-- Configurable fancyBox version.
 - Allows printing the image gallery grid when using the print preview feature available in most Joomla components (including the default article system and K2).
-- Customizable labeling of GUI elements and caption.
-- Options to diable GUI elements.
 - German and English translation supported out of the box.
 - Disabling of MooTools supported.
+- Uses fancyBox 3 for the lightbox/modal previews.
+- Option to load fancyBox locally or via CDN.
+- Configurable fancyBox version.
+- Customizable labeling of fancyBox GUI elements and caption.
+- Options to disable fancyBox GUI elements.
+- Simple image protection.
+- Loop navigation supported.
+- Keyboard control setting.
+- Auto hide idle timer.

 ## Migration
 Migrating from [Simple Image Gallery](https://github.com/joomlaworks/simple-image-gallery) is very simple.
 Either uninstall the plugin or just disable it.
 No necessity to change existing `{gallery}{/gallery}` tags.
 The existing configuration of the original plugin will not be migrated and the thumbnail cache requires to be rebuild.